lsurma/instance-manager/GENERIC_TRANSLATIONS_QUERY.md

 ## Implementation Details

 - **MediatR**: Automatically registers `GetTranslationsQueryHandler<TProjection>` as an open generic (requires `RegisterGenericHandlers = true` in MediatR configuration)
-- **Service Registration**: `RegisterProjectionMappers()` in `ServiceCollectionExtensions.cs` automatically discovers and registers all `ITranslationProjectionMapper<>` implementations
+- **Static Selectors**: `TranslationProjections` class contains static methods that return compile-time expression trees
+- **Type Resolution**: Handler uses `GetSelectorFor(Type)` to get the appropriate selector based on `TProjection`
 - **Query Service**: Uses the existing `TranslationsQueryService` for authorization, filtering, and ordering
-- **EF Core**: The selector expression is translated to SQL for optimal performance
+- **EF Core**: The selector expression is a proper compile-time expression tree that EF Core can translate to SQL
-- **Generic Constraint**: The `where TProjection : ITranslationDto` constraint on the query, handler, and mapper interface ensures only valid translation projections are used
+- **Generic Constraint**: The `where TProjection : ITranslationDto` constraint ensures only valid translation projections are used

+### How Generic Types are Serialized Over HTTP

+The system handles generic types through a custom serialization format:

+1. **Frontend (HttpRequestSender)**:
+   - Detects if the request type is generic (e.g., `GetTranslationsQuery<SimpleTranslationDto>`)
+   - Formats it as: `GetTranslationsQuery<SimpleTranslationDto>`
+   - Sends this as the URL parameter: `/api/query/GetTranslationsQuery<SimpleTranslationDto>?body={...}`

+2. **Backend (RequestRegistry)**:
+   - Parses the request name format: `TypeName<GenericArg>`
+   - Looks up the open generic type definition: `GetTranslationsQuery<>`
+   - Resolves the generic argument type from the Contracts assembly: `SimpleTranslationDto`
+   - Constructs the closed generic type: `GetTranslationsQuery<SimpleTranslationDto>`
+   - Returns this type to the QueryController for deserialization

+This approach allows the dynamic request routing system to work seamlessly with generic types without requiring explicit endpoint registration.

 ## Troubleshooting